azarboon/ai-powered-cdk-best-practices/README.md

 <!-- NOTE to self: start WSL terminal, update aws account id and email in .env.template, then aws configure, then run q command line -->

-# AWS CDK GitHub Monitor with AI-Assisted Best Practices in Mind
+# Boilerplate for AWS CDK TypeScript Best Practices and Effective Amazon Q Development

 This AWS CDK application monitors any GitHub repository (in this example, `azarboon/dummy`) for new commits and reads the content of its README file.
 It is an educational AWS app built with AWS CDK in TypeScript, designed to demonstrate best practices such as automated code quality checks, automated security checks, automated documentation updates.